Paul HowardArticles, Beer & Spirits Reviews, Blog

 Interrogative: Cocktailest thou?
 (Dos’t Cocktail?) (or Wilt cocktail?)

-Not every dictionary includes Cocktail as a verb (though it is in Dictionary.com).
-Perhaps it’s about time it was?
+Not every dictionary includes a definition of Cocktail used as a verb (though it is included at Dictionary.com).
+Perhaps it’s about time they did?

 For more about the language of drinks, read this.